monarch-initiative/kghub-downloader/README.md

 - `ignore_cache`: Optional boolean; if True ignores already downloaded files and download again.
 Defaults to False
 - `tags`: Optional list of tags, limits downloads to those with matching tags

-Note: If your YAML file is named `download.yaml`, the argument can be omitted from the CLI call.
-For example, `downloader --output_dir example_output` is equivalent to `downloader --output_dir example_output download.yaml`